axonops/axonops-cassandra-containers/axonops/axondb-timeseries/README.md

   - `create_user_failed` - Failed to create user
   - `new_user_auth_failed` - New user authentication test failed

-**Guarantee:** Both semaphore files are **ALWAYS** written in all code paths (success, skipped, or failed).
-The healthcheck startup probe requires both semaphore files to exist before marking the container as started.
+**Guarantee:** Both semaphore files are **ALWAYS** written in all code paths.
+The healthcheck startup probe:
+1. Requires both semaphore files to exist
+2. Checks the RESULT field in each semaphore
+3. **Fails the startup probe if either RESULT=failed**
+4. Passes only if both are RESULT=success or RESULT=skipped

+This ensures the container won't be marked "Started" if initialization failed.

 #### Initialization Logs